moromerx/Blue-Team/Challenges/Reverse Engineering/Crushing{HTB}.md

 6.  for (local_18 = *local_20; local_18 != (void *)0x0; local_18 = *(void **)((long)local_18 + 8)) { fwrite(local_18,8,1,stdout); } - The inner for-loop iterates through each node in the linked list.
 It stops when it encounters a pointer that is NULL (0x0), which signifies the end of the list.
 It writes the data pointed to by local_18 to the standard output.

 Now we have a good understanding of what the program does.
-It takes input from the user and stores information of every occurence of the entered character.
-It then searlizes it by outputting the number of occurences of a character followed by the position of every occurence.
-For example: It takes the character 'A' and records every time the user enters it.
-Let's say the user enters it 2 times, at positions 20,25.
-So our output would be 2 followed by 20 and 25.
-The actual output would be binary data because fwrite writes raw bytes to stdout.
+It reads input character-by-character until EOF and uses a function add_char_to_map to build a data structure that maps each byte to a linked list of positions where that byte appears in the input.
+It tracks the frequency and position of each byte encountered.
+Finally, the program serializes this mapping into a structured format using serialize_and_output, where it outputs the length of each list followed by the position data for each byte, and writes this serialized data to a file.

-We can use "hexdump message.Looking at the text file provided to us, it's likely the output for this program.
+Looking at the text file provided to us, it's likely the output for this program.
+Use "hexdump message.txt.cz | less" to view the content of the file in hexadecimal format.

 ![image](https://github.com/moromerx/CTF-Challenges/assets/162036545/812de3d6-dfa7-43e2-9e11-7fc745d7cd68)

 The "0000050" is the address.
 "000c 0000 0000 0000" are the first 8 bytes (00 is one byte).
-"000c" is 12, this means the first character has 12 occurences.
-"0049" is 73, so the first position was 73 and so on.
+"000c" is 12, which means the first character has 12 occurrences.
+"0049" is 73, so the first position was 73, and so on.

 We can decode this data by writing a python script: